Dynamical quantum phase transitions from random matrix theory: Dynamical quantum phase transition and finite system size

 \subsubsection{Statement of the results}

-The aim of the present section is to argue that the DQPT discussed above persists in the limit \eqref{eq:discrLNscaling} that accounts for the finite size effects.
-Two take-home messages emerge from our analysis: \begin{itemize} \item A finite $\ell$ triggers a phase transition, which nevertheless does not spoil the DQPT previously uncovered if $\ell \gtrsim 1.2$; \item In the phase $\tau < \tau_{\text{cr}}$ and with $\ell \ge 2$, the dependence on the system size is exponentially small in $(L-2N)$. \end{itemize}
+The goal of the present section is to argue that the DQPT discussed above persists in the limit \eqref{eq:discrLNscaling} that accounts for the effects of finite ratio $\ell$.
+Two take-home messages emerge from our analysis: \begin{itemize} \item A finite $\ell$ triggers a phase transition, which nevertheless does not spoil the DQPT previously uncovered if $\ell \gtrsim 1.2$; \item In the phase $\tau < \tau_{\text{cr}}$ and with $\ell \ge 2$, the dependence on the system size is exponentially small in $(L-2N)$. \end{itemize} To distinguish the phase transitions induced by finite $N/L$ effects, as per the first bullet point, from the genuine DQPT we are interested in, we will refer to the former as \emph{finite density-induced phase transition} throughout the current section.

+\begin{rmk}[Naturalness of the scaling limit] The scaling limit \eqref{eq:discrLNscaling} retains a finite density $\ell^{-1}$ of spins $\downarrow$.
+The limit of a large number of lattice sites with finite particle density is a commonly studied thermodynamic limit in condensed matter systems, and is moreover the most suited one to mimic the behaviour of an experimental setup, in which $L$ can be much larger than $N$ but their ratio is inevitably finite.
+Crucially, the outcomes of this section prove that there is no significant loss of generality in considering the simpler setting with $L\to \infty$ first and then $N \to \infty$.
+The critical behaviour of the system stays the same for every $\ell \ge 2$, up to \emph{exponentially small} corrections. \end{rmk}